ChalmersGU-data-structure-courses/dsabook/src/markdown/07-analysis-part-3/01-space-complexity.md

 With this new representation we could reduce the space complexity from quadratic $O(n^2)$ to linear $O(n)$.
 :::

-This last example discussed two possible implementations of *graphs*, and we will discuss this further in chapter [-@sec:graphs].
+This last example discussed two possible implementations of *graphs*, and we will discuss this further in [chapter @sec:graphs].

 ### Space complexity of algorithms